-‘Tis the season to sparkle!
+Shine on, you beautiful diamond!
 From now through the end of the season, festive holiday light trails adorn Texas Hill Country, and we’ve discovered the best and brightest dazzlers around.

-We adore Trail of Lights at Zilker Park, but this article goes above and beyond for my kind of people who are truly extra in their love for shiny objects.
+We adore Trail of Lights at Zilker Park, but this article goes above and beyond for my kind of people who are truly extra in their love of shiny objects.
 I’m eternally beguiled by the night and mesmerized by shiny objects, so I’m way into the holiday light trail scene.